 Prior to founding Watershed Advisors, Narechania served as a top leader at the Louisiana Department of Education and as CEO of the Louisiana Recovery School District (RSD).
-As CEO of the RSD, a system of 45,000 students, she led the design and execution of the state-run district’s strategy in New Orleans, including a first-of-its-kind unification with the local school system.
+As CEO of the RSD, an urban school system of 45,000 students, she led the design and execution of the state-run district’s strategy in New Orleans, including a first-of-its-kind reunification with the local school system.
 During her time, a Stanford University study listed New Orleans among the top 10 cities nationwide for student growth from 2012-2017.
-She also served as the Assistant State Superintendent of School Improvement at the Louisiana Department of Education (LDE) where she designed and managed Louisiana’s statewide plan to grow student achievement in its 500 lowest-performing schools under the Every Student Succeeds Act.
+Later, she served as the Assistant State Superintendent of School Improvement at the Louisiana Department of Education (LDE) where she designed and managed Louisiana’s statewide plan to grow student achievement in its 500 lowest-performing schools under the Every Student Succeeds Act.
 This included the development of SuperApp, one of the nation’s first systems for local school districts to consolidate and leverage all state and federal grant funding in support of state instructional priorities.